Dynamical symmetry breaking in Yang-Mills geometrodynamics: Conclusions

 \section{Conclusions}

-As in the Abelian case \cite{dsmg} the evolution of symmetries resides in the evolution of local planes of symmetry.
-The local planes of symmetry are associated to the local diagonalization of the Yang-Mills stress-energy.
-In the non-Abelian field strength we have a local isospace projection by a unit vector plus the two unit local vectors that intervene in the process of the block diagonalization of the non-Abelian field strength.
-These vectors provide two more local scalars to solve the additional problem of finding local conserved currents in addition to the planes that diagonalize the Yang-Mills stress-energy tensor.
-We find simultaneously both, the local planes that diagonalize the stress-energy and the two local conserved currents, one for each local plane.
-We also block diagonalize the non-Abelian field strength.
-As the interaction between the external agent and the source evolves, the loss of symmetry is visualized through the tilting of the local planes that diagonalize the stress-energy.
+As in the Abelian case \cite{dsmg,dsmg2} the evolution of symmetries resides in the evolution of local planes of symmetry.
+The local planes of symmetry are associated to the diagonalization of the stress-energy tensor.
+We also chose to investigate the evolution as to the block diagonalization of the field strength tensor, see section \ref{appendixIII}.
+This is because in the non-Abelian field strength we have a local isospace projection by a unit vector that provides two more local scalars.
+As the interaction between the external agent and the source evolves, the loss of symmetry is visualized through the tilting of the local planes.
 The local currents that on an intermediate hypersurface lied each on one of the initial intermediate planes, as the interaction takes place are also going to tilt.
-They evolve by staying on the new perturbed and tilted planes, getting themselves tilted as well.
+They evolve by staying on the new perturbed and tilted planes, getting themselves tilted as well , see the appendices I and II in reference \cite{A2}.
 It is as if they are locked inside the local planes of symmetry, one on each plane.
 The initial symmetry is lost.
 As the interaction proceeds, the planes of symmetry tilt and new symmetries arise, continuously.
-The five local isospace unit vectors involved in the analysis, that is, $\vec{n}, \vec{m}, \vec{l}, \vec{p}, \vec{q}$, rotate in the unit isosurface as the evolution takes place because they are also perturbed.
+The three local isospace unit vectors involved in the analysis, that is, $\vec{n}, \vec{m}, \vec{l}$, rotate in the unit isosurface as the evolution takes place because they are also perturbed.
 This is the four-dimensional local Lorentzian expression of what we might call, dynamic symmetry breaking in the non-Abelian Yang-Mills case.
 There is no mass generation as in the schemes put forward in both the Quantum Field dynamic symmetry breaking or the Quantum Field Higgs mechanism.
 Instead there is a generation of curvature.
 A curvature that is associated to the dynamical interaction between the perturbing agent and the source.
 We quote from \cite{YNL} ``With the advent of special and general relativity, the symmetry laws gained new importance.
 Their connection with the dynamic laws of physics takes on a much more integrated and interdependent relationship than in classical mechanics, where logically the symmetry laws were only consequences of the dynamical laws that by chance possess the symmetries.
 Also in the relativity theories the realm of the symmetry laws was greatly enriched to include invariances that were by no means apparent from daily experience.
 Their validity rather was deduced from, or was later confirmed by complicated experimentation.
 Let me emphasize that the conceptual simplicity and intrinsic beauty of the symmetries that so evolve from complex experiments are for the physicists great sources of encouragement.
 One learns to hope that Nature possesses an order that one may aspire to comprehend.''